Virtuous circle for east Africa: Regional capital market integration is the only option

 With the exception of Kenya, the East African Community, made up of Burundi, Kenya, Rwanda, Tanzania, and Uganda, has among the smallest and least developed capital markets in the world, even as a share of GDP.

-What reforms could increase the flow of capital in their markets – and how would these affect growth?
+Staci Warden assesses potential reforms that could increase the flow of capital in their markets and how they would affect growth.